Nicolette Larson: Early life and career

-Larson and Guthrie Thomas both worked with Hoyt Axton and recorded their first professional recording session together on Axton's Southbound album for A&M Records.
-As newcomers to the recording industry, they were listed on the back cover of the album as "Street Singers", entirely separate from the highly paid, well-respected artists who also appeared on the album.
+Larson and Guthrie Thomas both had their first professional recording session on Axton's Southbound album for A&M Records.
+As newcomers to the recording industry, they were listed on the back cover of the album as "Street Singers", entirely separate from the highly paid, more established artists also appearing on the album.

-Larson's work with Emmylou Harris – the album Luxury Liner (1977) prominently showcased Larson on the song "Hello Stranger" – led to her meeting Harris's associate and friend Linda Ronstadt, who became friends with Larson.
+Larson's work with Emmylou Harris – whose 1977 album Luxury Liner prominently showcased Larson on the song "Hello Stranger" – led to her meeting and then befriending Harris's associate and friend Linda Ronstadt.
 In 1977, Larson was at Ronstadt's Malibu home when neighbor Neil Young phoned to ask Ronstadt if she could recommend a female vocal accompanist.
 Ronstadt suggested Larson; she was the third person that day to mention Larson to Young.
-Young came over to meet Larson, who recalled, "Neil ran down all the songs he had just written, about twenty of them.
+He came over to meet Larson, who recalled, "Neil ran down all the songs he had just written, about twenty of them.
 We sang harmonies with him and he was jazzed."

 The following week Ronstadt and Larson cut their vocals for Young's American Stars 'n Bars album at Young's La Honda ranch – the two women were billed on the album as the Bullets – and, in November 1977, Young invited Larson to Nashville to sing on his Comes a Time album.
-This led to Larson's being signed to Warner Brothers, an affiliate of Young's home label Reprise.
+This led to Larson's being signed to Warner Bros.
+Records.

 Larson continued her background singing career into 1978, accruing credit on recordings by Marcia Ball, Rodney Crowell, Emmylou Harris (Quarter Moon in a Ten Cent Town), and Norton Buffalo.
-She also contributed vocals to the Doobie Brothers' Minute by Minute.
+She also sang on the Doobie Brothers' Minute by Minute.
 That album's producer, Ted Templeman, then produced Larson's debut album, Nicolette.